 Newly-laid cementitious screeds and concrete contain relatively large amounts of water, which need to be retained while the cement binder is gaining strength.
-Full strength may not be achieved for a period of 28 days but screeds should be kept moist for a better the strength gain before drying is allowed.
+Full strength may not be achieved for a period of 28 days but screeds should be kept moist for at least 7 days to allow sufficient strength gain before drying is allowed.